What is price sensitivity?

 If a business has cornered the market, for example with a patented device or recipe that nobody else can replicate, a customer may be more tolerant of price increases.
 This is especially true in the case of essentials, such as medicine or healthcare provision.
 If only one business offers it, you will pay what it costs because there’s no real alternative.

-Uniqueness also comes into play when the brand associated with a product is very strong.
+Uniqueness also comes into play when the brand equity is high.
 Brand-based uniqueness makes it harder to compare items and assess a fair like-for-like reference price.
 A pair of Nike trainers, for example, is less likely to be substituted for a generic pair of sneakers than a quart of milk from Supermarket A is to be traded for a cheaper one from Supermarket B.

 Ease of switching